alanspado98/FDC2Qt/README.md

 The author would like to thank prof. A. Castellarin (University of Bologna) for conceptualization and methodology, the Emilia-Romagna Regional Environmental Agency (ARPAE) for the dataset of the testing case study, and the Po River Basin Authority (AdBPo) and Emilia-Romagna Region (RER) for the financial support.

 ## References
 Castellarin, A., Vogel, R. M. and Brath, A., 2004.
 A stochastic index flow model of flow duration curves.
-Water Resources Research, 40(3).
+Water Resources Research, 40(3). <br>
 Efroymson, M. A., 1960.
 Multiple Regression Analysis.
-In Mathematical Methods for Digital Computers, pp.191–203.
+In Mathematical Methods for Digital Computers, pp.191–203.<br>
 Burn, D. H., 1990.
 Evaluation of Regional Flood Frequency Analysis With a Region of Influence Approach.
-Water Resources Research, 26(10), pp.2257–2265.
+Water Resources Research, 26(10), pp.2257–2265.<br>

 ## License: